Weather radar: Constant-altitude plan position indicator

-To avoid some of the problems on PPIs, the constant-altitude plan position indicator (CAPPI) has been developed by Canadian researchers.
-It is basically a horizontal cross-section through radar data.
+To avoid some of the PPI problems, the constant-altitude plan position indicator (CAPPI) has been developed by Canadian researchers.
+It is a horizontal cross-section through radar data.
 This way, one can compare precipitation on an equal footing at difference distance from the radar and avoid ground echoes.
 Although data are taken at a certain height above ground, a relation can be inferred between ground stations' reports and the radar data.

 CAPPIs call for a large number of angles from near the horizontal to near the vertical of the radar to have a cut that is as close as possible at all distance to the height needed.
 Even then, after a certain distance, there isn't any angle available and the CAPPI becomes the PPI of the lowest angle.
 The zigzag line on the angles diagram above shows the data used to produce 1.5 km and 4 km height CAPPIs.
 Notice that the section after 120 km is using the same data.